aashishrajput9838/invisiblepad/README.md

 - The window has no standard window decorations for a cleaner look
 - All content is saved in a file named `notepad_content.txt` in the same directory as the application
 >>>>>>> master
+>>>>>>> ---

+© 2025 Aspirinexar.
+All rights reserved.

+This software is developed and maintained by **Aspirinexar**.
+Unauthorized copying, distribution, or modification of this software is strictly prohibited.